 The Pixel phones have been mostly well regarded but not without issues.
 Hardware problems in both quality control and things like battery life plagued most Pixel phones, holding back their excellent software and cameras.
 There’s plenty to love about the line, but it doesn’t manage to stick the landing consistently.
 More recent Pixel phones have corrected many of the issues that plagued previous models, making the current generation of Pixels the best yet.

-2019 saw the release of a new line of Pixel phone with the “a” series.
-The $400 Pixel 3a came with the same great camera and software as 2018’s Pixel 3, but in a cheaper package.
+In 2019, we saw the release of a new line of Pixel phone with the “a” series.
+The $400 Pixel 3a came with the same great camera and software as 2018’s Pixel 3 but in a cheaper package.
 While the price led to some obvious performance and hardware downgrades, those were understandable, and the phone was extremely well received.
 The 3a allowed Google to stake a name for itself in the budget phone market, with the “a” series continuing to be some of the best phones for the money.